-Meetings with the Program Head
+Meetings with Key Members of the Faculty

 Meeting(s) with the program head are held to discuss issues raised during the review of the APR, questions about the program's strategic plans, review changes made since the last visit, any adjustments to the visit agenda, and any additional information requested by the team.
 It is strongly suggested that faculty members of all ranks and levels participate in the meeting with Visit Team members.
 Professors in other related discipline may also participate in the meeting.